mozilla/addon-sdk/doc/dev-guide-source/guides/index.md

   <tr>
     <td>
       <h4><a href="dev-guide/guides/modules.html">Module structure of the SDK</a></h4>
-      The SDK, and add-ons built using it, are of reusable JavaScript modules.
+      The SDK, and add-ons built using it, are of composed from reusable JavaScript modules.
 This explains what these modules are, how to load modules, and how the SDK's module tree is structured.
     </td>